ttkorhonen/e3pages/docs/kb/training/workbook/11_suppl_tools.md

 GUID 0x006F2F6100000000F1893C25 version 2: tcp@[ 172.30.6.131:47078 ]
 # --- snip snip ---
 ```
-where you can see that there is at least one IOC running on 172.30.5.209, and two IOCs running on 172.30.6.131.
-You can then query the PVs from those IOCs either using the GUID (0x00000000612FF55911A8B7E9) or by specifying the ip:port.
+where you can see that there is at least one IOC running on `172.30.5.209`, and two IOCs running on `172.30.6.131`.
+You can then query the PVs from those IOCs either using the GUID (`0x00000000612FF55911A8B7E9`) or by specifying the `ip:port`.
 :::

 As you saw, we added no specifics to our templated unit file, but instead used essentially macros.
 By having a template, we can instantiate as many IOCs as we want and have them appear and behave consistently.